jameswood/Duet-Maestro-12864-Menu-Files/README.md

 ## Installation

-Download the complete set of files, unzip them and, using the DWC Display page, upload them to your /menu folder.
+Create a `/Bed` folder insude your `/macros` folder and fill it with the files in this `macros/Bed`.
+Edit them to make sure the bed levelling happens where you want it to - these defaults place the nozzle above the bed screws on a Creality CR10S.

-Beware, any existing files with the same name will be overwritten, so best backup first.
+Upload the rest of the files to your /menu folder.
+Beware, any existing files with the same name will be overwritten, so you might want to back them up first.